structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 Note that this protects data in the database but not during transmission – use HTTPS for transport encryption.

 ### Linked Properties

+In contrast to direct properties, linked properties are not stored on the node itself.
+They represent related objects that are reachable through relationships — single objects or collections of objects connected to the current node in the graph.
+Where direct properties hold simple values, linked properties provide access to complex objects in the vicinity of a node.

 The Linked Properties tab displays a table with one row per relationship.
 Each row shows the property name for this side of the relationship, the relationship details, and the target type.
 You can edit the property name directly in the table and navigate to the target type by clicking it.

 ### Inherited Properties